odoo/documentation/content/developer/howtos.rst

       Learn how to enable a module to detect and communicate with an IoT device.

-   .. card:: Upgrading custom modules
+   .. card:: Upgrading a customized database
-      :target: howtos/upgrade_modules
+      :target: howtos/upgrading_customized_database

-      Learn how to upgrade a custom module to a new version of Odoo.
+      Learn how to upgrade a customized database, as well as the code and data of its custom modules.